Dendrosenecio keniensis: Distribution

 although it is less common above 4000 m where it can regularly hybridise with S. keniodendron.

 Name confusion

-S. keniensis has a history which includes some confusion between it and other species from other genus which belongs to a different family.
-There was a mix-up in some of the materials that were collected that united the leaf of Lobelia gregoriana with the inflorescence of S. keniensis.
+Dendrosenecio keniensis has a history which includes some confusion between it and other species from other genus which belongs to a different family.
+There was a mix-up in some of the materials that were collected that united the leaf of Lobelia gregoriana with the inflorescence of Dendrosenecio keniensis.